Dig-A-Hash/bitcoin-node-hub/README.md

 Zoom in, navigate, and map peer geographic locations.
 ![Bitcoin Node Hub](https://i.imgur.com/AMYf2LE.png)

+## Disclaimer (Beta Testing)

+We strongly recommend using this application only in controlled testing environments with test nodes or by advanced web administrators with expertise in network security.

+Important: Connecting to Bitcoin Nodes over the internet is not recommended at this time due to unresolved security vulnerabilities.
+The application is currently being tested exclusively in highly controlled local network environments with test nodes.

+Use this software at your own risk.
+The developers and contributors are not liable for any damages, losses, or security issues arising from its use.
+Always exercise caution and thoroughly review the code before deployment.

 ## Dependencies

 This app requires [Node.js](https://nodejs.org/en), the latest version is always recommended.
 This app requires at least 1 Bitcoin Node.
 This app is only tested with [Bitcoin Knots](https://bitcoinknots.org/) because we do not want to see spam on the Bitcoin Network, but any Bitcoin Node should work.